Dorm-24/newsletter-sign-up/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=Z0duh-0xJ2Y) - This helped me for my layout design and how to manage the different pictures on different screen sizes
+- https://www.youtube.com/watch?v=Z0duh-0xJ2Y - This helped me for my layout design and how to manage the different pictures on different screen sizes

 ## Acknowledgments